quasarframework/icongenie/README.md

 `git clone`, `yarn install`, `yarn test`

 ## Security
-We only permit you to use .png files as the source, and there is a `magic-number` check to ensure that the file being processed is indeed a valid and proper `image/png`.
-Furthermore, there are neither imagemagick nor graphicsmagick dependencies and this project should build and run on all platforms supported by @quasar/cli.
+This library only permits the usage of `.png` files as the source, and there is a `magic-number` check to ensure that the file being processed is indeed a valid and proper `image/png`.
+Furthermore, there are neither imagemagick nor graphicsmagick dependencies and this project should build and run on all platforms supported by `@quasar/cli`.

+If you discover a security issue, please contact us via email: `security@quasar-framework.org`

 ## Contributing
-You are totally welcome to join this project.
+You are welcome to join this project.
 Please file issues and make PRs!
 Let us know how it goes and join us at our [discord server](https://discord.gg/5TDhbDg) to talk shop.
-There are a number of tasks that will be marked as "help wanted" on the Issue board, so please make sure to have a look there.

 ### Resources for more information about App Icons
 - [Favicon Cheat Sheet](https://github.com/audreyr/favicon-cheat-sheet)